YaleDHLab/lab-workshops/neural-style-transfer/README.md

 #### Neural Style Transfer

-One of the advantages of neural style transfer is that it does not require a large collection of images.
-At a minimum, it only requires two.
+Neural style transfer, which uses [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), takes the "style" of one digital image and applies it to the "content" of another, producing a new, generated output image as a result.
+One of the advantages of neural style transfer is that it does not require a large collection of images as other approaches (GANs) do in order to be successful.
+At a minimum, neural style transfer only requires you to supply two images.

+Popular experiments highlighting this technique often take a very famous image with a marked style like Vincent Van Gogh's *Starry Night* to demonstrate what the algorithm is doing.
+In these cases, the final output image looks like a *Starry Night* filter has been applied to whatever the original content image was.
+But in practice, we can be more subtle or abstract.
+Depending on the software we're using, we will have access to parameters we can shift that tell the computer to keep or ignore the style image's color or to blur the content image before applying style to it, impacting the resulting output image.

 ![three images that show Golden Gate Bridge, Starry Night, and a composite that shows the Golden Gate Bridge in the style of Starry Night](https://github.com/YaleDHLab/lab-workshops/blob/master/neural-style-transfer/images/examples/starry-night-example.jpg)